marp-dev/marp-dev/README.md

 **You can check the (archived) website [here](https://web.archive.org/web/20141214141659/http://imparcialoaxaca.mx/)**

 This Project was about implementing a new web design for [imparcialoaxaca.mx](https://web.archive.org/web/20141214141659/http://imparcialoaxaca.mx/).
 It was done in a custom framework, bootstrap and Sass.

+Check the dedicated page for more details [here](imparcialoaxaca.md)

 ### Drupal